-(a) Information relating to the bodies that oversee remuneration:
+(a) Information relating to the bodies that oversee remuneration.

-- ➤ The Board of Directors of Jamuna Bank Ltd reviews the remuneration policy in May 2016. - As per policy of the Board of Directors, the Human Resources fixed the remuneration of an employee and Financial Administration is responsible to ensure the payment of the same. - ➤ No external consultants were engaged in this respect. - There is a broadband based pay role system for all of the employees who are working in the different Branches/areas of the Bank.
-The employees of the subsidiaries are also enjoying the same pay role.
-And there are no foreign subsidiaries of Jamuna Bank Ltd. - ➤ The Senior Executives of the Bank are considered as material risk takers.
-As on 31st December 2016, a number of 05 Executives of the Bank has been considered as material risk takers as follows:
+- ➤ The Board of Directors of the bank approves the remuneration proposals/changes as and when needed. - As per policy of the Board of Directors, the Human Resources Division fixes the remuneration of an employee and Financial Administration Division is responsible to ensure the payment of the same. - > Presently JBL does not have any external consultants to oversee remuneration. - ➤ There is a broadband based pay role system for all of the employees who are working in the different Branches/areas of the Bank.
+The employees of the subsidiaries are also enjoying the same pay package.
+And there are no foreign subsidiaries of Jamuna Bank Ltd. - ➤ All of the Management Committee (MANCOM) members are considered as material risk takers and are mostly senior Managers.
+MANCOM is the highest decision & policy making authority of the management comprising of Managing Director and different business and support unit heads.